agusnt/let-s-go-to-have-fun/ChampSim/most-used/README.md

         # Dictionary to tranlsate the binary name to tag in the graph
         "key": "value"
     },
-    "order": [""] # Order field of the gen_fig.py script
+    "cols": "#int, optional; number of columns in the legend", "order": [""] # Order field of the gen_fig.py script }
-}
 ```